SheplX/Fully-Integrated-Pipeline/README.md

 ![Prometheus_rules](./Screenshots/Prometheus_rules.png)

-- Prometheus targets which will be monitored by the rules and conditions, as you see all instances are up. we can see Jenkins's job between them too.
+- Prometheus targets will be monitored by the rules and conditions, as you see all instances are up. we can see Jenkins's job between them too.

 ![Prometheus_targets](./Screenshots/Prometheus_targets.png)